TRENDpilot FX II

 Relative Strength Index

 It is optimized to run on 1-hour timeframe, you may set it up and optimize it to run on other timeframes.
 The trend recognition is been confirmed in 4-hours and 1-day timeframes.

 The strategy it is partially based on the Grid paradigm, however, with some fundamental modifications to reduce risk and maximize profit.
-While the original Grid system doubles the volume each time a hedged order is opened, we increase the volume only by factor one and moving the Take Profit closer to the last hedged order opened, see figure “Hedging” bellow.
+While the original Grid system doubles the volume each time a hedged order is opened, we use a simple arithmetic sequence 1,2,3,4,5 as multiplier, X*n = vol, where n is the number of the hedged order: